snuffop/Oxide-default/Area/Joyent/20251020131216--sysops-planning-meeting.md

 #### 2025 02 03

 - [[denote:20240418T105613][Brian Delano]] asking what our R&R is when we expected it to come from him
-- Are the problems we're seeing, persistant or new.. after I brought these up 8 months ago.
+- Are the problems we're seeing, persistent or new..
+After I brought these up 8 months ago.
 - People will not follow weak leadership.  (remember that)
 - BK wants code owners